elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 # Unresolved questions

-- Is `encryptedAttributes` an acceptable name for the plugin
+- Is `savedObjectAttributeCrypto` an acceptable name for the plugin
 - Is building a method that receives the object with the decrypted attributes make sense?
 - Are there other use-cases that are not served with that interface?